 Last minute ticket to rooftop terrace

-In such case, they can top up their experience by purchasing this last minute ticket to Duomo Di Milano’s rooftop terrace.
+In such cases, they can enhance their experience by purchasing this last-minute ticket to Duomo Di Milano’s rooftop terrace.

-Tourists can decide to either take the lift or the stairs to the top, and they must book the appropriate ticket.
+Tourists can decide to take the lift or the stairs to the top and book the appropriate ticket.

-The rooftop ticket is available for individuals and families of two adults and one child below 18 years of age.
+The rooftop ticket is available for individuals and families of two adults and one child below 18.

 Ticket Price